 and the skein relation

 \end{proof}

-Then if we identify each arc and the corresponding string module, then $[v]=X_{M(v)}$ where we use the same letter for the arc and string.
-So we have the following: \begin{theorem} For any two strings $v$ and $w$ have only one arrow extension.
-The multiplication formula
+If we identify each arc with the corresponding string module, then $[v]=X_{M(v)}$ where we use the same letter for the arc and string.
+So we have the following: \begin{theorem} If two strings $v$ and $w$ have only one arrow extension, then we have a multiplication formula

 \end{theorem}